 Timetable & information

-The timetable 2022
+The 2023 timetable concept

 - In the technical parts, the best 8 participants have 3 extra attempts.

 - In the 100m (men & women) there is an A final, which is divided according to the times of the series.

 - The maximum number of running events is determined on the accommodation with 8 sprint lanes and 8 round lanes.
 Based on the wind direction, this can be adjusted to 9 sprint lanes.

 - In pole vault, triple jump and high jump, a maximum of 12 athletes per gender are allowed.

 - In the long jump, a maximum of 15 athletes per gender are allowed.

 - IPC athletes are always admitted to the event.